HDX13-BeatCode/discrete-math/simplex.md

 Translated from ["Soal No. 1" on this site](https://matematikastudycenter.com/kelas-12/72-12-sma-program-linier).

 > A parking lot has an area of 1.760 m^2.
 An average area for a small car is
 > 4 m^2 and for a big car is 20 m^2.
-The parking lot can only fit 200 cars.
+The parking lot can only fit 200 cars
-> The parking bill is $1.00 for a small car and $2.00 for a big car.
-If within
+> The parking bill per hour is $1.00 for a small car and $2.00 for a big car.
-> an hour, the parking lot is full and there are no incoming nor outgoing
+> If within an hour, the parking lot is full and there are no incoming nor
-> vehicles, then what is the maximum revenue from the parking lot that hour?
+> outgoing vehicles, then what is the maximum revenue from the parking lot
+> that hour?
+>
+> PS: In the original question, they use Rp1.000,00 and Rp2.000,00
+> respectively.
+I converted to Dollars to make it look better.

 Let's say:
 - `a`: small car